awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.other.md

 **Important**
 <a name="lambda-runtime-prereqs"></a>This tutorial requires the Python 3\.7 runtime to run local Lambda functions\.
 When stream manager is enabled, it also requires the Java 8 runtime\.
 If the `check_ggc_dependencies` script produces warnings about these missing runtime prerequisites, make sure to install them before you continue\.
 You can ignore warnings about other missing optional runtime prerequisites\.

-   For the list of AWS IoT Greengrass requirements and dependencies, see [Supported Platforms and Requirements](what-is-gg.md#gg-platforms)\.
+   For the list of AWS IoT Greengrass requirements and dependencies, see [Supported platforms and requirements](what-is-gg.md#gg-platforms)\.